flyonspeed/TronView/README.md

 - Waterline
 - Glideslobe (If data is available)
 - Bank angle
-- Traffic Target Radar (Key 3 cycles with ranges)
+- Traffic Target Radar (ADSB) (Key 3 cycles with ranges)
-- A-A Gun Cross Funnel for A-A Gunnery demonstration  Use Keypad Key Num 8 to cycle from Off to 25ft Tgt Wingspan/to 30ft wingspan to 35ft wingspan to Off, wingSpan ranges stert at 250ft at wide part of big U (& the Yellow + graphic), then extend to 500ft at first Yellow circle pipper, then to 750 ft, then to 1,000 ft at next pipper, the 1500ft, and last at 2,000ft.  for better description of this function check these links;  http://falcon4.wikidot.com/avionics:hud  & Video at https://www.youtube.com/watch?v=oOa9eWgFllE
+- For experienced and pre-briefed cooperating pilots there are 4 A-A Gun Director (DogFight) Modes (based off the F-16 HUD) for Simulated BFM Gunnery.
+By pressing Key Num 8 (Using a panel mounted numeric Keypad) you can cycle through 3 (unranged target) Gun Funnel modes and 1 Ranged Gun Director mode.
+For the 3 unranged target modes the gun funnel provides an estimated gun lead ranges for aircraft with a 25ft, 30 or 35ft target wingspan.
+The ranged target mode (selected with a 4th button 8 cycle) provides a simulated Radar Lock-On function using realtime nearest ADSB target ranging to provide a Gun Reticle and a range ring starting at 9k feet (9:00 position then decreasing counter clockwise to 6:00 = 6k feet & 3:00 = 3k feet ect.
+A 5th button 8 press cycles DogFight mode back to off.
+The Gun Funnel mode supports simulated A-A gunnery lead for targets sterting at 250ft at the wide part of big U (& the Yellow + cross graphic), then extends to 500ft at the first Yellow circle pipper, then to 750 ft, then 1k ft, then 1.5k ft, and last at 2k ft.
+When logged into your aircraft wifi ADSB Traffic source the graphics can display nearby traffic, and when the A-A Gun Cross function can cycle to a  for better description of this function check these links;  http://falcon4.wikidot.com/avionics:hud  & Video at https://www.youtube.com/watch?v=oOa9eWgFllE.
+Digital readouts (right side of HUD) for DogFight modes include nearest Target N-Number, Velocity, Delta ALtitude, and Range.
+Gun Funnel modes will show selected Target Wingspan.
-- Shows RPM and next Way Point Distance read out to right of HUD below the Altitude.
+- Depending on Type of EFIS data available the digital data cal also show RPM, distance to next waypoint, angle of attack, realitive wind, and other data.
-- Amoung other commn things like Airspeed / altitude / VSI ...
+- Also included are the basic common things like Airspeed / altitude / VSI ...

 ## Use as backup display screen on dash